Dominion Energy, Inc. (D): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1909 Virginia Railway & Power Company Founded Established a foundation in electric and transportation services in Virginia.
+1909 Virginia Railway & Power Company Founded Established the foundation in electric and transportation services in Virginia.

-1925 Name changed to Virginia Electric and Power Company (VEPCO) Reflected a shift in focus towards electric power generation and distribution.
+1925 Name changed to Virginia Electric and Power Company (VEPCO) Reflected a decisive shift in focus toward electric power generation and distribution, selling transit operations later in 1944.

-1983 Became Dominion Resources, Inc. Signified diversification and expansion beyond traditional utility operations.
+1983 Reorganized as Dominion Resources, Inc. Signified diversification and the creation of a holding company structure, moving beyond traditional utility operations.

-2017 Acquired SCANA Corporation Expanded its footprint in the Southeast and added significant natural gas and nuclear assets.
+2000 Acquisition of Consolidated Natural Gas Expanded its footprint in the Southeast and added significant natural gas and nuclear assets, broadening its energy portfolio.

 Dominion Energy, Inc. (D) Ownership Structure